-When it comes to fabric, steer clear of anything clingy or shimmery.
+When it comes to fabric, steer clear of anything clingy or disco-y.
 Heavier fabrics with a good fall and drape are favored.
-Lace is always a popular fabric choice.
+Lace, brocade and jacquards are always a popular fabric choice.

 I do want to mention here, however, that if you are just attending the races for a fun-filled day with the girls without the stress of competing, your outfits can be slightly less conservative.

 Myer ambassadors and style icons, like Jen Hawkins, Steph Smith and Rebecca Judd don’t shy away from the odd spaghetti strap.
 There are still some strapless numbers, or skirts with a high split, or an open back floating around looking gorgeous.
 Just keep to a modest length.

 Here are some favourite silhouettes for race dresses:

 The Full Skirt

 Whether it’s a dress or a skirt, a full skirt is always on trend at the races.
 The way it falls is a classic look and suits most body shapes.

 The skirt can have an abundance of fabric and layers, or a mullet style hem, or panels.
 It is fun to play around with this shape and every year there are new trends emerging within this style.

 An elegant cut, the pencil dress is a popular silhouette for a race wear dress.
 The fabric is usually the star.
 Beautiful laces, bold prints and colour blocking are all features of the pencil dress.

 When starting out in racing fashion, the full skirt or the pencil skirt would be the best to try out as they are a classic cut, the shape suits most people and they are easily found in stores.